wasdwasdwasdwasdwasdwasdwaf/Better-UI-Scale-1.21.3-Fork/README.md

 This mod is an updated fork of [BetterUIScale](https://github.com/YeahImRose/BetterUIScale)

-This mod aims to improve on Minecraft's implementation of GUI scaling by adding 15 logarithmic GUI scales as opposed to the normal, preset 3.
+It improves Minecraft's implementation of GUI scaling by adding over 10 times more GUI scales.

-Also, has built-in compatibility with Sodium's reworked video settings screen!

 ### Vanilla example
 [![Vanilla](./assets/showcase.gif "Vanilla")](./assets/showcase.gif "Vanilla")

-## Known incompatibilites
+## Known incompatibilities
-No known compatibilites so far.
+No known incompatibilities so far.
 If you find one, [please make an issue](https://github.com/Qendolin/BetterUIScale/issues)